jordanlewis/gcassert/README.md

 func a(ints []int) int {
     var sum int
     for i := range ints {
-        //gcassert:bce
-        //gcassert:inline
+        //gcassert:bce,inline
         sum += addOne(ints[i])

+        sum += ints[i] //gcassert:bce
     }
     return sum
 }
 ```

-The inline `//gcassert` directives will cause `gcassert` to fail if the line
+The inline `//gcassert` directive will cause `gcassert` to fail if the line
 `sum += addOne(ints[i])` is either not inlined or contains bounds checks.

+`//gcassert` comments expect a comma-separated list of directives after
+`//gcassert:`.
+They can be included above the line in question or after, as an
+inline comment.

 ## Installation